AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 Perspective projections make most sense for light sources that have actual locations, unlike directional lights.

-Another subtle difference with using a perspective
+Another subtle difference with using a perspective projection matrix is that visualizing the depth buffer will often give an almost completely white result.
+This happens because with perspective projection the depth is transformed to non-linear depth values with most of its noticeable range close to the near plane.
+To be able to properly view the depth values as we did with the orthographic projection